yourjelly/odoo/addons/wowl/doc/services/ui.md

   take place/get released each time your component gets mounted/unmounted.
   By default, the element that will take the UI ownership is the component root's.
   It can be delegated to another element through the usage of a `t-ref` directive, providing its value to this hook.
+In that case, **it is mandatory** that the referenced element is fixed and not dynamically attached in/detached from the DOM (e.g. with t-if directive).

 ### Good to know